Irish Breakfast Tea

 - 1/2 teaspoon vanilla extract

-- 1. In a bowl, whisk together the cooled Irish Breakfast Tea, chia seeds, honey, and vanilla extract.
+- 1. In a bowl, whisk together brewed Irish Breakfast Tea, chia seeds, honey, and vanilla extract.

-- 2. Let the mixture sit for 10 minutes, then stir again to prevent clumping.
+- 2. Let the mixture sit for about 10 minutes, then stir again to prevent clumping.

-- 3. Cover and refrigerate for at least 4 hours or overnight until it thickens.
-Serve with fresh fruit.
+- 3. Refrigerate for at least 2 hours or overnight, then serve topped with fresh berries.

 Irish Breakfast Tea Infused Oatmeal

-Warm and comforting oatmeal cooked in Irish Breakfast Tea, topped with fruits and nuts for a wholesome breakfast.
+Warm and hearty oatmeal cooked with Irish Breakfast Tea, topped with fruits and nuts for a nourishing breakfast.

 - 1 cup rolled oats